-- Redact personal data about service users, e.g. replace names by initials or computer reference numbers.
+Rule 17: Redact personal data about service users, e.g. replace names by initials or computer reference numbers.
 If your email forwards a string of previous emails check their content as well.
-Remove or redact earlier data if required. - Rule 18 Use email distribution lists carefully.
-Make certain that everyone in the list is authorised to read the information you send. - Rule 19 When you create an external distribution list containing external personal email addresses get it double-checked before starting to use it. - Rule 20 Use the blind copy option when you are creating an email to send externally to more than one private email address.
-This is because unauthorised disclosure of private email addresses breaches the UK Data Protection Act. - Rule 21 Do not use your private email address to send or receive council emails. - Rule 22 Protect personal or sensitive personal data you send externally over the Internet.
+Remove or redact earlier data if required.

+Rule 18: Use email distribution lists carefully.
+Make certain that everyone in the list is authorised to read the information you send.

+Rule 19: When you create an external distribution list containing external personal email addresses get it double-checked before starting to use it.

+Rule 20: Use the blind copy option when you are creating an email to send externally to more than one private email address.
+This is because unauthorised disclosure of private email addresses breaches the UK Data Protection Act.

+Rule 21: Do not use your private email address to send or receive council emails.

+Rule 22: Protect personal or sensitive personal data you send externally over the Internet.
 Data encryption is recommended by the Information Commissioner and is the safest alternative.
 GCSx email provides this level of protection.
-If GCSx email is not available then you must password protect sensitive or personal data by using an attachment and password protecting it.
+If GCSx email is not available, then you must password protect sensitive or personal data by using an attachment and password protecting it.
+You must then provide the password to the recipient separately to the document you are supplying.